-Intoxicated.
-For purpose of the vehicular homicide statute, “intoxicated” means the driver:
+For purposes of the vehicular homicide statute, "intoxicated" means the driver:

 This definition is the same as that for Wisconsin's driving while intoxicated (DWI) laws.

 The consequences of a Wisconsin vehicular homicide conviction depend on the circumstances.
-But generally, the possible penalties include:
+The possible penalties for each type of offense are described below.

 A vehicular homicide conviction leads to a license revocation of at least one year.
 And, depending on the situation, the driver may have to install an ignition interlock device (IID).